Can’t make it to the library? We’ll come to you!

 A library card: your passport to the world of information!

 Proper identification includes a driver’s license with current address; or, if current address is not displayed, then a supplemental piece of identification is required to establish residency such as a bank statement, a lease or rent agreement with documented name and address, or a utility bill with documented name/address.
-If no driver’s license is available, other acceptable forms of ID include a state photo ID card or a fishing/hunting license veryifying name and address.
+If no driver’s license is available, other acceptable forms of ID include a state photo ID card or a fishing/hunting license verifying name and address.

 Customers are expected to notify the library in a timely manner with changes in name, address, telephone, cell phone or email.